Kubernetes - Static Pods

 Checking the owner reference of a static pod using kubectl describe

-command should indicate that such a pod is not controlled by a ReplicaSet
+command should indicate that such a pod is not owned by a ReplicaSet